McGuire Law

 First Degree Lynching

 Defense against first degree charges carrying up to 20 years imprisonment when serious bodily injury allegedly results from mob assault under S.C.
 Code § 16-3-210.
+These charges frequently overlap with ABHAN defense cases in South Carolina.

 Second Degree Lynching